Gog and Magog: Prophecies and Interpretations

 In Islamic tradition, Gog and Magog are mentioned in Surah Al-Kahf of the Quran.
 They are depicted as a corrupt and destructive force who will be unleashed upon the world as a sign of the approaching Day of Judgment.
 The Quran emphasizes that Gog and Magog have been let loose by God and that only He has the power to subdue them.
 The exact identities and locations of Gog and Magog are not explicitly mentioned in the Quran, leading to various interpretations and speculations among scholars and commentators.

-See also The Battle of Gog and Magog in Bible Prophecy
+See also The Battle of Gog and Magog: Revelation's Prophecy

 The Battle of Gog and Magog: Prophecies and Interpretations